-5.2 A Natural Deduction System
+14.2.
+A Natural Deduction System

-- The idea is to provide a rule of inference to 'introduce' and 'eliminate' each of the five connectives. - The $\land$ -INTRODUCTION rule says that if wffs $W_1$ and $W_2$ are among the premisses or have been derived earlier, then you can infer wff $W_1 \land W_2$ :
+- The idea is to provide a rule of inference to 'introduce' and 'eliminate' each of the five connectives. - The \wedge -INTRODUCTION rule says that if wffs W_1 and W_2 are among the premisses or have been derived earlier, then you can infer wff $W_1 \wedge W_2$: